 Country and clinic resources

 Poor monitoring of PMTCT services by healthcare workers also leads to poor retention in care.
-One study from Ethiopia reported poor follow-up rates in the PMTCT programme because healthcare facilities did not have registered information on HIV-positive mothers.31
+Research from Ethiopia reported poor follow-up rates in the PMTCT programme because healthcare facilities did not have registered information on HIV-positive mothers.41

-In many settings, traditional gender roles and cultural beliefs mean that men often make decisions determining women's participation in HIV testing.32 One study reported that in some countries, 75% of women said that their husbands alone make health decisions for their families.33
+In many settings, traditional gender roles and cultural beliefs mean that men often make decisions determining women's participation in HIV testing.45 One study reported that in some countries, 75% of women said that their husbands alone make health decisions for their families.46

-In many communities in sub-Saharan Africa, pregnancy is viewed as a "woman's affair", with a man's role primarily to provide financial support.
-Even where men view accompanying their partner to antenatal clinics (ANC) or PMTCT services as good practice, many still feel their main role is to provide financing for ANC registration and delivery fees.34
+In many communities in sub-Saharan Africa, pregnancy is viewed as a 'woman's affair', with a man's role primarily to provide financial support.
+Even where men view accompanying their partner to antenatal clinics or PMTCT services as good practice, many still feel their main role is to provide financing for registration and delivery fees.47

 Men also report negative attitudes from community members when escorting their spouses to antenatal clinics.
 One report from Uganda stated:

-By comparison, non-supportive males did not discuss reproductive issues openly with their partners, with many women reporting violence, abandonment or fear of abandonment.36 Many studies have reported shock, disbelief, violence and discrimination among male partners of pregnant women who disclose their HIV status.37 38
+By comparison, women in relationships with unsupportive males who did not discuss reproductive issues have reported violence, abandonment or fear of abandonment.51 Many studies have reported shock, disbelief, violence and discrimination among male partners of pregnant women who disclose their HIV status.52 53

-Inviting men to use voluntary HIV testing and counselling services, offering PMTCT services at sites other than antenatal care ones (such as bars, churches and workplaces), as well as prior knowledge of HIV and HIV testing facilities have all been identified as ways of increasing male PMTCT involvement.41
+Inviting men to use voluntary HIV testing and counselling services, offering PMTCT services at sites other than antenatal care ones (such as bars, churches and workplaces), as well as prior knowledge of HIV and HIV testing facilities have all been identified as ways of increasing male involvement.54

 Photo credit: Photo by World Bank Photo Collection/ CC BY.
 Photos are used for illustrative purposes.
 They do not imply any health status or behaviour on the part of the people in the photo.